Roscommon county football team: History

-Roscommon were a glamour team of the 1940s, winning the All-Ireland Senior Football Championship (SFC) on consecutive occasions, and have contributed some of the great personalities to GAA history including two presidents - Dan O'Rourke (1946–49) and Dr Donal Keenan (1973–76).
+Roscommon were a glamour team of the 1940s, winning the All-Ireland Senior Football Championship (SFC) on consecutive occasions.
+The county has produced several prominent figures in GAA history, including two presidents of the Gaelic Athletic Association: Dan O'Rourke (1946–49) and Dr Donal Keenan (1973–76).

 Roscommon's rise from Junior status to Senior All-Ireland champions in the four years leading up to 1943 was one of the great romances of its time.
 In the All Ireland final they drew with Cavan, before winning the replay with two quick goals from Frankie Kinlough and Jack McQuillan.
 Kinlough scored the goal and Donal Keenan the points the following year when Roscommon beat Kerry.
 Roscommon were captained by Jamesie Murray from Knockcroghery.

 Legend tells how Roscommon lost a six-point lead in the final three minutes of the 1946 All-Ireland Senior Football Championship final against Kerry, Tom Gega O'Connor and Paddy Kennedy scoring the goals.
 Roscommon were beaten in the replay (Gerry Dolan made one of the greatest saves in Croke Park history against Laois in that year's semi-final).
 The injured team-captain, Jimmy Murray, was having blood wiped from his face to "look right" for the presentation when Kerry struck for two late equalising goals.
 Defeats in 1947, 1952 and 1953 semi-finals ended the party.